mli/new-docs/Rsite/source/tutorial/CustomLossGluon.md

 ### Train the Siamese network

-Before we can start training, we need to instatiate the custom constructive loss function and initialize the model.
+Before we can start training, we need to instantiate the custom constrastive loss function and initialize the model.

 ```python